-If you submit to BBB a written statement relating to correction, clarification, or impossibility of performing the decision, the time for performance of a decision shall be suspended until the issue is resolved by the arbitrator or by BBB.
+If you submit to BBB a written statement relating to correction, clarification or impossibility of performing the decision, the time performance of the decision shall be suspended until the issue is resolved by the arbitrator or by BBB.

 G. After decision is issued